Sharin Pablo de Roca

 Upon her return to the Dominican Republic, she joined the firm as Partner and has been partly responsible for the development of the Corporate Practice Group and later on the Intellectual Property Practice Group.
 Under her leadership, ROCA has developed an intense corporate practice.
 She has positioned the firm as one of the leading firms in intellectual property in the country.
 The depth and scope of her experience includes, among other transactions, the merger and restructuring of one of the major Dominican companies acquired by foreign capital.
 Her client portfolio includes the representation of foreign and national capitals for the reorganization of real estate assets, intangible assets, as well as real estate projects for urban and tourist development.

-Married and mother of four children, her practice has led her to interact with clients and collaborate with colleagues from the United States, Spain, Germany, China, India, Singapore, Argentina, Haiti, Colombia, Mexico, Chile, Honduras, Guatemala, Panama, Cuba, Puerto Rico, many of the islands of the Caribbean, among other countries.
+Her practice has led her to interact with clients and collaborate with colleagues from the United States, Spain, Germany, China, India, Singapore, Argentina, Haiti, Colombia, Mexico, Chile, Honduras, Guatemala, Panama, Cuba, Puerto Rico, many of the islands of the Caribbean, among other countries.
 She is the author of numerous publications on competition, corporate governance, telecommunications and intellectual property topics.